delphi-blocks/wirldocs/docs/concepts/what-is-wirl.md

 1. [Delphi JOSE and JWT Library](https://github.com/paolo-rossi/delphi-jose-jwt) for the JSON Web Token creation and validation
 2. [Neon - Serialization Library for Delphi](https://github.com/paolo-rossi/delphi-neon) to convert Delphi simple types, objects, records, arrays, etc... to the JSON format
 3. [OpenAPI 3 for Delphi](https://github.com/paolo-rossi/OpenAPI-Delphi) for the OpenAPI documentation generation

+## WiRL: What it's not

+WiRL is not a general purpose http/communication framework, instead it tries to fully adhere the the REST architectural style enabling the 6 REST constraints and enforcing through it's structure, attributes and examples a **REST clean code** style.

+Although it has several feature TDataSet-related, WiRL is not a mere "Delphi TDataSet remoting framework", allowing a more open communication concept between the server and the clients.